ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 20.07.23 13:14:07.801                       Type Ctrl+C to stop
 ```

-> Note: If on macOS a key icon is displayed, like when asking for a password, you can ignore it and type `Ctrl+C` to get back to the command prompt.
+**Note**: If on macOS a key icon is displayed, like when asking for a password, you can ignore it and type `Ctrl+C` to get back to the command prompt.

 Then test from the first terminal:
 ```shell